Comparing quantum incompatibility of device sets from an operational perspective: Preliminaries

 \begin{defi} Let $\state_0$ be a subset of $\state(\hi^{in})$.
 A device set $\mathbb{D}=\{\D_1, \ldots, \D_n\}$ is called \textit{$\state_0$-compatible} if there exists a compatible device set $\tilde{\mathbb{D}}=\{ \tilde{\D}_1, \ldots , \tilde{\D}_n \}$ such that

 for all $i=1,\ldots, n$ and $\rho \in \state_0$.
 Otherwise, the set $\mathbb{D}$ is called \textit{$\state_0$-incompatible}. \end{defi}

 A compatible device set $\mathbb{D}$ is clearly $\state_0$-compatible for any $\state_0\subset\state(\hi^{in})$.
 Conversely if $\mathbb{D}$ is $\state_0$-incompatible for some $\state_0$, we conclude that $\mathbb{D}$ is an incompatible device set.
 In this sense, the $\state_0$-incompatibility of a device set is interpreted as the detectability of its incompatibility using only states in $\state_0$.
-Thus we are interested in the case where the set $\mathbb{D}$ is incompatible.
-The concept of $\state_0$-incompatibility becomes trivial in extreme cases.
+Thus we are interested in the cases where the set $\mathbb{D}$ is incompatible.
+Besides, in extreme cases the concept of $\state_0$-incompatibility becomes trivial.
 A state set $\state_0$ with only one state can never detect any incompatibility.
 Also, a state set $\state_0$ that spans the whole state space makes the notion of $\state_0$-incompatibility identical to standard incompatibility.

 Thanks to the linearity of \eqref{def:S0-comp}, the $\state_0$-incompatibility is equivalent to the $\bar{\state}_0$-incompatibility for the state set $\bar{\state}_0$ defined as

 Since the state set $\bar{\state}_0$ is easier to handle than $\state_0$, we often regard state sets as affine subspaces of $\state(\hi^{in})$.